domsim1/ghoul/README.md

 # Ghoul

-Ghoul is a scripting language designed to be terse, simple and efficient.
+Ghoul is a scripting language designed to be terse, simple, expressive and fast.
+Crafted for personal use, it's not intended to be used in production environments.

 ## Example of Ghoul